mpolitano/bounded-exhaustive-api-testgen/BEAPI_OPT.md

 ./run-builder-identification-all.sh
 ```

-The results of executing this script are saved in file (CACHO ESTO ESTA BIEN?):
+The results of executing this script are saved in file:

 ```
 results-builders/results_builders.csv
 ```

-Note: Running this script might take a few days or longer (more?
-CACHO?) depending on your hardware.